 The Sisters of Mercy were founded out of deep concern for persons who are poor.
 Today, that commitment is focused in five

-Mercy Critical Concerns that are addressed through prayer; attention to personal, communal and institutional choices; education; advocacy with legislators and other government leaders; and corporate engagement.
-Catholic Social Teaching, is a rich tradition of wisdom about building a just society and living lives of holiness amidst the challenges of modern society.
-Modern
+Mercy Critical Concerns (Earth, Immigration, Nonviolence, Racism, and Women) that are addressed through prayer; attention to personal, communal and institutional choices; education; advocacy with legislators and other government leaders; and corporate engagement.

 Student Reflections on Service and Justice